Scout24/livestatus_service/README.md

 livestatus over the network is not possible out-of-the-box.
 Using SSH is just awkward and exposing the socket through TCP is probably a huge security flaw.

-Livestatus-service solves this problem by exposing the full functionality of the socket over a simple HTTP API.
+Livestatus-service solves this problem by exposing the full functionality of the socket through a simple HTTP API.
 Due to using httpd and flask, you can build in authentication easily - put basicAuth in flask directly or the httpd access configuration of your choice.